sensu/sensu-docs/content/sensu-go/6.9/observability-pipeline/observe-process/populate-metrics-influxdb.md

 ## Add the pipeline to a check

-Add the `metrics_pipeline` pipeline to a check to use it for check output metric extraction.
+Add the `metrics_pipeline` pipeline to the `prometheus_metrics` check to use it for check output metric extraction.
-For example, if you followed [Collect Prometheus metrics with Sensu][10], you created the `prometheus_metrics` check.

-The `prometheus_metrics` check already uses the `influxdb_line` output metric format, but you will need to add the pipeline to extract the metrics and process them according to the pipeline's workflows.
+The check already uses the `influxdb_line` output metric format, but you will need to add the pipeline to extract the metrics and process them according to the pipeline's workflows.

 To open the check definition in your text editor, run: